-The Ten Commandments in Exodus 20:1-17 can be used effectively toward this end, beginning with the first commandment.
+The Ten Commandments in Exodus 20:1-17 can be used effectively toward this end.

+The first commandment says, “Thou shalt have no other gods before me” (Ex.
+20:3).
 Ask the individual if he has always put God absolutely first in his life.
-The sincere answer, obviously, will be no. Ask if he has always honored and obeyed his father and mother, whether he has ever stolen, ever lied, ever coveted that which belonged to someone else.
+The sincere answer, obviously, will be no.

-Go further and show that God requires that we keep His laws from the heart.
+Show the teaching of Christ’s Sermon on the Mount, by which we learn that God requires that we keep His laws from the heart.
 External obedience is not enough.
 Thus, lusting after a woman is likened to adultery (Mat.
 5:28) and hating someone is likened to murder (Mat.
-5:21-22) and covetousness is likened to idolatry (Colossians 3:5).
+5:21-22).
 By this standard, we see that all men are terrible sinners.
 We break God’s laws continually in our thoughts as well as in deeds.

-Show that it is man’s whole duty to fear God and to keep His law, and that every thought and deed, open and secret, will come under God’s judgment (Ecc.
-12:13-14).
+Show that it is man’s whole duty to fear God and to keep His law (Ecc.
+12:13).
 Ask the individual if he has lived according to this law and standard.

 This establishes the fact that all men are sinners who constantly break God’s laws and that all men will be punished with eternal punishment.
 We can never live up to what God requires and can never pay the price that God’s law demands.
 Further, when the sinner dies without Christ, he continues to sin forever.
 Thus the wages of sin is not only physical death but also eternal death in the lake of fire.
 The punishment lasts forever because the sinning goes on forever.

-Bible-believing preachers used to understand that the ground of the human heart must be plowed with the law before it can bear the sweet fruit of conversion.
+Even in the 20th century, many Bible-believing Baptists understood that the ground of the human heart must be plowed with the law before it can bear the sweet fruit of conversion.
 Some of the old evangelists would hold meetings and not even preach the gospel for the first few days, preparing the way by preaching hard on God’s holiness and sin and judgment.

 J. Frank Norris once preached an entire week on the subject of hell without giving an invitation.
 Only after a full week of such preaching did he give an invitation, and more than a hundred and fifty were saved.

-Everything is quick and shallow today, and we have all been affected by the spirit of the times.
+Everything is quick and shallow today, and most churches have been affected by the spirit of the times.

 Review Questions on God’s Law and Evangelism